jhellingman/tei2html/Wiki/MergingTexts.md

 Most of the hard work happens in the creation of the galley file.
 For this a number of support functions will be needed.

-_Change Ids_ To prefent id-clashes, the ids in both source TEI files need to be changed.
+_Change Ids_ To prevent id-clashes, the ids in both source TEI files need to be changed.
 This is done best by prefixing them with a unique string for each volume.

 However, not all ids should be treated as such, as that would break inter-volume cross references.
 To prevent this, such inter-volume cross references should already have the prefix when they are referred to in other volumes, and the software should be smart enough not to add the prefix once more.